The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Linear Price Functions

-Our analysis begins with the class of linear price functions, a standard assumption in the literature.
-For this broad class of instances, we establish a universal upper bound on the Price of Anarchy.
-Remarkably, this performance guarantee is robust.
-It holds for any demand distribution $D$ (encompassing both deterministic and complex stochastic processes) and any time-invariant convex constraint set $\Omega$ containing the zero function.
-Furthermore, the worst-case efficiency loss occurs when the additional operational constraints are non-binding (i.e., $\mathcal{B}\subseteq\Omega$), leaving only the fundamental constraints $\mathcal{B}$ active.
+We begin with linear price functions, a standard assumption in the literature.
+For this class, we establish a tight, universal bound on the Price of Anarchy that holds for any demand distribution and any convex constraint set.

 \begin{theorem} Define the family of instances $\mathcal{I}_{\text{lin}}$ as the set of all market configurations $I = (D, P, \Omega)$ such that the price function $P(z)=a\cdot z+b$ where $a>0,b\geq 0$.
 We have $PoA(\mathcal{I}_{\text{lin}})= 4/3$. \end{theorem}